mattnish/rad/README.md

 This means that it'll work better within divs where the children can comfortably expand 100% of the width.

-It wraps the ad div in 2 containers, `.radWrapper` & `.radAbsoluter`.
+It wraps the ad div in 1 container, `.radWrapper`, which is used to help retain a natural layout in the DOM.
 You can style these individually for different layouts if need be.
-`.radWrapper` gets the new width/height as the screen resizes.
-`.radAbsoluter` is meant to just ensure that the inner ad is taking up 100% of the inner space using position:absolute.

 QUICK DEMO: